 How to learn about cutting-edge tech

 We’ll also use Grip to host the ONA20 Midway space, where we typically offer opportunities to try out the latest tech, talk to recruiters and learn about tools that can help you level-up your work.
-Exhibitor booths and tables will be replaced by individual pages for each sponsor (they’ll look like this!), and most importantly, those pages will include the ability to schedule meetings.
+Exhibitor booths and tables will be replaced by individual pages for each sponsor, and most importantly, those pages will include the ability to schedule meetings.

 All sponsor representatives attending the conference can link their availability to their own calendars within Grip as well as the company calendar, allowing attendees to schedule meetings at any time between Oct.
 1-14 — including hours outside of active programming.